-- a) Program planning is based on an assessment of program needs within districts, regions, and the state as a whole.
-Regions may comprise a community college district and one or more adjacent districts; e.g., some or all surrounding districts or the regional university/community college consortium. - b) Admission of Students to Regional Curricula.
-A college which offers approved regional curricula shall admit qualified students from throughout the Region on the same priority basis as in-district students. - c) Admission of Students to Statewide Curricula.
-A college which offers approved statewide curricula shall admit qualified students from throughout the state on the same priority basis as in-district students.
+- b) Approval of statewide and regional curricula is limited to three years, after which the program must be reapproved by the Board or it is automatically converted to district approval. - c) Admission of Students to Regional Curricula.
+Regions, or regional consortia of colleges, may comprise a community college district and one or more adjacent districts; e.g., some or all surrounding districts or the regional university/community college consortium.
+A college that offers approved regional curricula shall admit qualified students from throughout the Region on the same priority basis as in-district students. - d) Admission of Students to Statewide Curricula.
+A college that offers approved statewide curricula shall admit qualified students from throughout the State on the same priority basis as in-district students.